 History of Democracy Assembly – Who will be our next prime minister?

-What should you expect when you have: 2 kings, 2 Ancient Greeks, 2 suffragettes, 1 queen plus a mix of politicians - past (including 10 prime ministers) and present - the latter trying to win your vote for the next General Election?
-A fair amount of 'banter', that's what!
+History of Democracy Assembly.
+What should you expect when you have: 2 kings, 2 Ancient Greeks, 2 suffragettes, 1 queen plus a mix of politicians – past (including 10 prime ministers) and present – the latter trying to win your vote for the next General Election?
+A fair amount of ‘banter’, that’s what!